 I am a full time counsellor, a writer and parent to my teenagers.
+I'm a queer nonbinary trans man and bring lived experience to my practice.
 My background is in working therapeutically in residential settings with young people who have emotional and behavioural disorders, neurodiversity or a background of trauma and abuse.
 I now work with adults with a variety of issues and volunteer as a counsellor at the LGBT Foundation, as well as seeing clients in private practice.

 Seeking support can be a big decision, and the key to effective therapy is finding a therapist you feel comfortable with.
 The relationship between the client and the therapist is more important than any other factor in determining how useful therapy is.
 I offer a free 30 minute meeting or call before sessions begin, so we can get to know each other and decide if we want to work together without any cost or commitment.

 I am experienced in working with depression, anxiety, parenting, ASD and other neurodiversity, bereavement, relationships, gender diversity, the LGBTQ+ community, mental health and addiction.
 I also have experience working with clients involved with non-traditional relationships such as BDSM and ethical non-monogamy.